Hello Friends! Welcome back to ASW Homestead. Today we will be discussing sustainable gardening.

 When your garden starts producing more than you can eat, preserve the excess by canning, freezing, or drying.
 This way, you can enjoy your homegrown produce all year long.

-Make Your Garden a Force for Good
+Sustainable Gardening: a Force for Good

 Remember, every little step you take toward sustainability makes a difference.
-Whether you’re starting a compost pile, planting native species, or installing a rain barrel, you’re contributing to a healthier, more sustainable world.
+Whether you’re starting a compost pile, planting native species, or installing a rain barrel, you’re contributing to a more sustainable world.

 0 Shares